alirezashirzadath/Sale-Management/README.md

-# My Sale Management Codding using React and redux
+# My Sale Management Coding using React and redux

 This project uses Ghulam Rasool design